tum-pbs/pbdl-book/physgrad.md

 Also, we have turned the step w.r.t. $L$ into a step in $y$ space: $\Delta y$.
 However, this does not prescribe a unique way to compute $\Delta y$ since the derivative $\frac{\partial y}{\partial L}$ as the right-inverse of the row-vector $\frac{\partial L}{\partial y}$ puts almost no restrictions on $\Delta y$.
 Instead, we use a Newton step from equation {eq}`quasi-newton-update` to determine $\Delta y$ where $\eta$ controls the step size of the optimization steps.
-We will explain this in more detail in connection with the introduction of NNs in the next section.
+We will explain this in more detail in connection with the introduction of NNs after the following code example.